Professor of Art

 B.F.A., Midwestern State University; M.F.A.,The University of Arizona

 Says Tim McDowell: "Within the art department and the art world in general it is harder and harder to be a specialist.
 Many artists today incorporate several mediums and techniques in making their art.
 A specialized role within the department and with our students is defined with many subtitles; it is the way that art has evolved and it is what our students require today to be capable artists.
-I teach all aspects of printmaking as well as two areas of drawing."
+I teach all aspects of printmaking as well as two areas of drawing.
+This responsibility includes:

 Engraving and collograph